|Fee Type||Total Average Fee|

 Some Universities demand a minimum criterion of 50-55% before securing admission.
 Admissions are granted either on the basis of marks in qualifying degree or through some entrance test like CLAT.

 Bachelor of Laws [LLB] course duration after 12th is 3 years with under-graduation.
 Admission to the BA LLB course requires a Bachelor's Degree from all aspirants.
 Each college requires a minimum cut-off.
-Candidates who fulfil these criteria are eligible to apply.
+Candidates who fulfill these criteria are eligible to apply.
 Preference is given to those candidates with a higher score.

 Universities conduct entrance exams and selection is based on an aggregate and entrance exam.
 Candidates have to purchase the forms from the college office or download it online if available.
 Go through the instructions meticulously and then fill the form.
 It is necessary to remember or note the application form number.
 Candidates have to make sure they have the following documents with them during the Admission process.